-- approving new staff appointments within the authorised establishment, except for any senior staff posts which the governing body have agreed should be approved by them; - signing BACs payments and cheques (panel of 2 from 3 cheque signatories Headteacher, Deputy Headteacher & Assistant Headteachers); - authorising orders and contracts up to £3,000 providing this does not exceed the overall expenditure within the budget.
+- acting as the trust's accounting officer; - approving new staff appointments within the authorised establishment, except for any senior staff posts which the governing body have agreed should be approved by them; - signing BACs payments and cheques (panel of 2 from 3 cheque signatories Headteacher, Deputy Headteacher & Assistant Headteachers); - authorising orders and contracts up to £3,000 providing this does not exceed the overall expenditure within the budget.
 Amounts above this limit should only be incurred in conjunction with the Chair of Governors or Chair of Resources Committee to a maximum of £10,000.
-Where such action has been necessary the amount and an explanation should be provided to next available meeting of the full Governing Body; - authorising virements up to £3,000 in conjunction with the School Business Manager and reporting to The Resources Committee; - allocating financial duties to appropriate staff, bearing in mind that there is adequate division of duties between members of staff to provide appropriate levels of internal check and ensure full compliance with the DfE guidance issued to Academies; - making recommendations to the pay and appraisal committee regarding staff pay and contractual conditions, other than for the Headteacher; - creating a fair and balanced budget with the School Business Manager; - reviewing this policy on an annual basis with the CFO / School Business Manager.
+Where such action has been necessary the amount and an explanation should be provided to next available meeting of the full Governing Body; - authorising virements up to £3,000 in conjunction with the School Business Manager and reporting to The Resources Committee; - allocating financial duties to appropriate staff, bearing in mind that there is adequate division of duties between members of staff to provide appropriate levels of internal check and ensure full compliance with the DfE guidance issued to Academies; - making recommendations to the pay and appraisal committee regarding staff pay and contractual conditions, other than for the Headteacher; - creating a fair and balanced budget with the School Business Manager; - ensuring budgetary control within approved budgets; - ensuring that the trust's income is stored safely; - reviewing this policy on an annual basis with the CFO / School Business Manager.